Funky Freaky Freaks: Production

 The film was a feature project of the Korea National University of Arts (K'Arts).

 Style

 The film is characterized by handheld photography, jump cuts, and animation.

 The film uses colorful framing, and is split into three chapters.
 These three chapters are denoted 'impulse', 'collision' and 'shock' and depict the evolution of the relationships and futures of the characters.

 Release

-Funky Freaky Freaks competed in the Competition section of the 30th Busan International Film Festival on September 20, 2025 for 'Bosan Awards'.
+Funky Freaky Freaks competed in the Competition section of the 30th Busan International Film Festival on September 20, 2025.

+The film was showcased in the Korean Horizons section of the 25th New York Asian Film Festival on 19 July 2026.

 Reception

 Pierce Conran of ScreenAnarchy notes while “Han's overall style isn't exactly new”, the film’s “contemporary mix of media makes it feel fresh, particularly when contrasted with its frequently polished but occasionally dry indie peers.”

 Oris Aigbokhaevbolo of The Film Verdict writes “Funky Freaky Freaks is worth the time spent with its crazy young people as they hurtle towards the bleak future they have created for themselves.”.